Yixin-Shen-1218/Yixin-Shen-1218.github.io/_pages/about.md

 My research interest focuses on Embodied AI related thing.
 I have published **0** paper at the top international **AI**, **HCI** and **HRI** conferences with **0** citation.

+~My current research focuses on digital twins for manufacturing, especially on chemical fiber industry~

 # 🔥 News
 - *2022.06*: &nbsp;🎉🎉 Graduated from the University of Nottingham Ningbo China
 - *2024.07*: &nbsp;🎉🎉 Graduated from the University of Melbourne
+- *2024.08*: &nbsp;🎉🎉 Start a new role at Tongkun Co., Ltd as a Digital Transformation Analyst

 # 📝 Publications